acdcjunior/MarkdownEditing-for-presentations/README.md

 ### Installation (manual)

 1. In Sublime, click the `Preferences > Browse Packages…` menu
-    * This should open a folder
+    * This should open you packages folder:
         * Windows: `%APPDATA%\Sublime Text 3\Packages\`
         * Linux: `~/.Sublime Text 3/Packages/`
 2. On the `Packages` folder: